 4.2.2.
-Customs, special and environmental taxes control
+Customs, excise and environmental control

-In 2019, 2,446 liquidations have been carried out, with a liquidated debt of 151.41 million euros.
+In 2019, 2,446 settlements were made, with a settled debt of 151.41 million euros.

 Special and environmental taxes:

-• Tax on Fluorinated Greenhouse Gases.
+Tax on Fluorinated Greenhouse Gases.
 Control of manufacturers, importers, intra-community purchasers, waste managers, resellers and certain beneficiaries of exemptions relating to products subject to the Tax on Fluorinated Greenhouse Gases.

 Foreign Trade: